Edit

 Customizing the appearance of selections

-Color schemes let you customize the selection color using the selectionBackground property in a color scheme.
-Alternatively, you can override the selection color for a specific profile using the selectionBackground profile setting.
+Color schemes let you customize the selection color by using the selectionBackground property in a color scheme.
+Alternatively, you can override the selection color for a specific profile by using the selectionBackground profile setting.

 Customizing word delimiters

-As mentioned above, double-clicking and using Ctrl+Shift + Arrow keys (or Ctrl + Arrow keys when in mark mode) allow you to navigate by word.
+As mentioned earlier, double-clicking and using Ctrl+Shift + Arrow keys (or Ctrl + Arrow keys when in mark mode) allow you to navigate by word.
 However, words can be separated by more than just whitespace.
-You can customize these word boundaries using the wordDelimiters global setting.
+You can customize these word boundaries by using the wordDelimiters global setting.